 After graduating from the Department of Electronic Engineering, Tokyo Denki University in 1964, he joined JEOL Ltd. After that, he was enrolled in Fujimic Inc.(Think Tank) until 1972.
 Established Meteora-System Co., Ltd. in 1979, and formed a capital tie-up with Amada Co., Ltd. in July 1982 (the capital tie-up was dissolved in March 2005).
 Established Post Quantum Bit Co., Ltd. in 2018 with a patent in-kind investment.
 As an inventor, I have established 1) A technology that interrupts the establishment of a connection at the subnet TCP / IP layer when any unknown backdoor (setup is past tense) is activated.
-2) Boundary defense line created by the non-commutative algorithm.
+2) Technology that applies non-commutative algorithms.